N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

 ### Next Steps

-  Nick R: Rework the project to fit a better audience, create better user stories, and work on the next set of deliverables.
-  Ibrahim H: Try to make the project fit a marketable audience and focus on developing one game for this project.
+  The team will ensure the our project specifications are up to expectations going forward.
+Then, we will work on our next deliverable and work on the midterm presentation.